 A key objective of the Treasurer’s Office is to invest State capital in a manner that supports community development efforts while simultaneously meeting its primary investment objectives of safety, liquidity, and return on investment.

 The Access to Capital Program enables the Treasurer's Office to place deposits in approved financial institutions throughout Illinois in the form of a time deposit maturing in 30 to 365 days or two years.
 Deposits of these funds provide participating financial institutions (i.e. banks, credits unions, and savings and loan institutions) with added liquidity.
 This provides financial institutions across the state with the added opportunity to administer important lending activities, which can be essential in supporting families, small businesses, and community development efforts.
 Read the Access to Capital services overview sheet.

-The Treasurer's Office provided $210 million in Access to Capital deposits to financial institutions across the State of Illinois over the last three years (FY 2015 – 2017).
+The Treasurer's Office provided $220 million in Access to Capital deposits to financial institutions across the State of Illinois over the last four fiscal years (FY 2015 – 2018).

 Become an Approved Depository

-Approved Depositories can also participate in the Treasurer's Linked Deposits Program.
+Approved Program Depositories can also participate in the Treasurer's Community Development Linked Deposit Programs.
 Should you have any questions with this process, please contact the Treasurer's Time Deposit Section at (866) 458-7327 or AccessToCapital@illinoistreasurer.gov.

-Click here to access the daily rates for the Access to Capital and Linked Deposits programs.
+Click here to access the Access to Capital and Invest In Illinois Daily Rates page.